-And while those sleeping rough on the street only account for around 7% of the total number of people with no fixed address in this state, it’s these most vulnerable citizens who are bearing the brunt of government policies that are increasingly criminalising them for their plight.
+And while those sleeping rough on the street only accounts for around 7% of the total number of people with no fixed address in this state, it’s these most vulnerable citizens who are bearing the brunt of government policies that are increasingly criminalising them for their plight.

 Also on The Big Smoke